 As industrial automation delivers ever-diminishing returns, information and cognitive automation become much more prevalent within industrial environments.

 Getting Ahead of the Curve

 Some of these forecasts have been slowly gaining momentum over recent years and may accelerate in the coming months.
 Others may take longer to move forward.
 But all of them are crucial for your organization to understand and act on to remain at the forefront of industry progress.

 While much of the future remains uncertain, we know digital data is essential to manufacturing innovation.
 Employ a cloud-based quality platform that delivers benefits at the heart of your manufacturing processes.

 The cloud-native Enact quality platform enables manufacturers to efficiently reduce costs, remain compliant, and increase profitability.
 And best of all, there’s no risk to get started.
-Visit InfinityQS to learn about starting a free Enact subscription.
+Visit InfinityQS to learn about starting an Enact subscription.